 how might we allow students to establish more personal connections with different campus groups?

 The synthesis highlights a trend that friends and info sessions are two biggest influencers for students’ decisions.
-Therefore, I decided to move forward with incorporating the advantages of these two approaches, which are personal conversations and trust from the former, and great access to information from the latter, while minimizing the pain points listed above.
+Therefore, I decided to move forward with incorporating the advantages of these two approaches, which are personal conversations and trust from the former, and great access to information from the latter.

 In order to better understand users’ needs and frustrations, I created two personas for both students seeking to join a club and students recruiting for a club, who are the two key players in the process of club recruitment.